aral/ar.al-site/content/2018/08/05/using-icloud-calendars-on-gnu-linux/index.md

 2. Scroll down to the _App-Specific Passwords_ area in the _Security_ section and select the _Generate Password…_ link.

-    {{<figure src="apple-2.jpg" alt="Screenshot of the Generate Password… pop-over under the Security → App-specific passwords section with “CalDAV on notebook” entered in the textbox followed by Cancel and Create buttons." caption="">}}
+    {{<figure class="hairline-border" src="apple-2.jpg" alt="Screenshot of the Generate Password… pop-over under the Security → App-specific passwords section with “CalDAV on notebook” entered in the textbox followed by Cancel and Create buttons." caption="">}}

 3. In the resulting pop-over, enter a descriptive name for this password.